johnfraserss/ICS3U/Assignments/23 - Emerging Tech/README.md

-The purpose of this presentation is to further understand the relevance and the immediacy of this course by connecting what you are learning in class with real-world events or situations.
+The purpose of this infographic is to further understand the relevance and the immediacy of this course by connecting what you are learning in class with real-world events or situations.

 Task(s)
 -------